 Lentils are seeds, so they can be sprouted just like any other seed.
 Sprouting them transforms them from a dry pantry staple to a fresh, crunchy vegetable that’s alive, delicious, and packed with nutrition.

 All you need to do is soak some regular dried lentils, drain them, and let them sit in a jar for a few days, rinsing them occasionally.
 While I do recommend some awesome gadgets to make sprouting more fun, you don’t need any fancy equipment.
 When we’re traveling, we’ve been known to sprout lentils in pint glasses and it works just fine!
-(See the photo above)
+(See the photo below)

 Lentil sprouts are: